defoe-code/defoe/docs/setup-VM.md

       - defoe_path: /home/rosa_filgueira_vicente/defoe/
       - os : linux

-- NOTE: The file **addfivewsnippet.xsl** stylesheet it is necesary.
-It should be placed in:
+- **IMPORTANT**: The file **addfivewsnippet.xsl** stylesheet it is necesary (not included in the original geoparser source code).
-      - defoe_path+ geoparser-v1.1/lib/georesolve/addfivewsnippet.xsl
+      - A copy of this stylesheet (and others sytlesheets) can be found in [defoe/others](https://github.com/defoe-code/defoe/blob/master/other/addfivewsnippet.xsl)
-      - a copy of this stylesheet can be found in defoe/others --> make sure that you take this copy and put it in defoe_path+ geoparser-v1.1/lib/georesolve/
+      - Make sure that you take a copy of this *addfivewsnippet.xsl* and put it inside your *defoe_path+ geoparser-v1.1/lib/georesolve/.*

 - **zip -r defoe.zip defoe**
 - spark-submit --py-files defoe.zip defoe/run_query.py sg_sample.txt nls defoe.nls.queries.geoparser_pages queries/geoparser.yml -r geoparser_sample_results -n 34